imAdityaSatya/CodingPractice/README.md

 This repo contains problems that I practiced for coding rounds.
 It is quite random and diverse with coding problems ranging from the easiest to the toughest.
-Or maybe not that tough, but certainly easy for sure.
+Or maybe not that toughest, but certainly easy for sure.